NASA-ESA Mars Sample Return: 2009 to 2011

-The NASA–ESA potential mission schedule anticipated launches from Earth in 2018, 2022 and 2024 to send respectively a sample caching rover, a sample return orbiter and a sample retrieval lander for a 2027 Earth arrival, with MAV development starting in 2014 after two years of technology development identified by the MAV design studies.
+The NASA–ESA potential mission schedule anticipated launches from Earth in 2018, 2022, and 2024 to send respectively; a sample caching rover, a sample return orbiter, and a sample retrieval lander for a 2027 Earth arrival, with MAV development starting in 2014 after two years of technology development identified by the MAV design studies.
 The ISPT program summarized a year of propulsion technology progress for improving Mars arrival, Mars ascent, and Earth return, stating that the first flight test of a MAV engineering model would need to occur in 2018 to meet the 2024 launch date for the sample retrieval lander.

-The 2011 MAV industry studies were done by Lockheed-Martin teamed with ATK; Northrop-Grumman; and Firestar Technologies, to deliver a 5-kg (11-lb), 16-cm (6.3-inch) diameter sample sphere to Mars orbit.
+The 2011 MAV industry studies were done by Lockheed Martin teamed with ATK, Northrop Grumman, and Firestar Technologies, to deliver a 5-kg (11-lb), 16-cm (6.3-inch) diameter sample sphere to Mars orbit.
 The Lockheed-Martin-ATK team focused on a solid propellant first stage with either solid or liquid propellant for the upper stage, estimated MAV mass in the range 250 to 300 kg (550 to 660 lb), and identified technologies for development to reduce mass.
-Northrop-Grumman (the former TRW) similarly estimated a mass below 300 kg using pressure-fed liquid bipropellants for both stages, and had plans for further progress.
+Northrop Grumman (the former TRW) similarly estimated a mass below 300 kg, using pressure-fed liquid bipropellants for both stages, and had plans for further progress.
 Firestar Technologies described a single-stage MAV design having liquid fuel and oxidizer blended together in one main propellant tank.

 In early 2011 the US National Research Council's Planetary Science Decadal Survey, which laid out mission planning priorities for the period 2013–2022, declared an MSR campaign its highest priority Flagship Mission for that period.
 In particular, it endorsed the proposed Mars Astrobiology Explorer-Cacher (MAX-C) mission in a "descoped" (less ambitious) form.
-This mission plan was officially cancelled in April 2011.
-The plan cancelled in 2011 for budget reasons had been for NASA and ESA to each build a rover to send together in 2018.
+This mission plan (cancelled in April 2011 for budget reasons) had been for NASA and ESA to each build a rover to send together in 2018.